-9.1200 Customized HLA Typing

-9.1210 If a stored sample is used for customized HLA typing, the potential donor shall be informed that the typing is in progress and shall be given the opportunity to continue or withdraw.

-9.1220 Donor center shall obtain from the donor a medical history that meets NMDP requirements for a marrow or apheresis donor

-9.1221 Donor center shall keep a written record of the medical history.

-9.1222 Medical history indicative of disease shall be evaluated by a physician before acceptance of the donor.

-9.1300 Confirmatory Testing Stage
+9.1200 Confirmatory Testing Stage

-9.1310 Donor center shall provide potential donor with educational materials including the risks of infectious disease transmission by transplantation.
+9.1210 Donor center shall provide potential donor with educational materials including the risks of infectious disease transmission by transplantation.

-9.1320 Donor center shall obtain from the donor a medical history that meets NMDP requirements for a marrow or apheresis donor.
+9.1220 Donor center shall obtain from the donor a medical history that meets NMDP requirements for a marrow or apheresis donor.